dojo/docs/dojo/xhrPut.rst

 Usage
 =====

 The xhrPut() function takes an object as its parameter.
-This object defines how the xhrPost should operate.
+This object defines how the xhrPut should operate.
 All the :ref:`dojo.xhrGet parameters <dojo/xhrGet>` are valid, including how to set the load and errors handlers.
 So, for specific information about those parameters, please refer to dojo.xhrGet.
 This page only lists out the parameters which are usually only used in conjunction with with a PUT.

-dojo.xhrPost supported object properties
+dojo.xhrPut supported object properties
 ----------------------------------------

 All of the dojo.xhrGet :ref:`object properties <dojo/xhrGet>`